“God must become an activity in our consciousness.”

 “Learn the rules like a pro, so you can break them like an artist.”

-These daily morning scribblings are not meant to be artistic, elegant or sophisticated.
+It does not mean these daily morning scribblings should be artistic, elegant or sophisticated.
 Or even writing.
 I stress this point to reassure the nonwriters working with this book.
 Writing is simply one tool, a medium to structure your thoughts.
 Pages are the act of moving the hand across the page and writing whatever comes to mind.
 Nothing is too petty, too silly, too stupid, or too weird to be included.

 You are the only person who would read this morning pages.
 You have no reason to hold back.
 Let it rip.